-- Prioritize management of plants according to the categories stipulated in the AIS regulations; - Consider control options that will be applied in these areas.
+- Prioritize management of plants according to the categories stipulated in the AIS regulations. - Consider control options that will be applied in these areas.
 Consider integrated approaches and ensure approaches are not conflicting with each other.
-Also consider safety aspects such as trees on a slope which should not be felled but treated by other means in situ.
+Also consider safety aspects such as trees on a slope which should not be felled but treated in situ.